Monkeypox and Orthopox Tracking

 - Follow the “identify, isolate, and inform” strategy to reduce exposure.

-- Be alert for patients who have illness and a rash consistent with monkeypox, regardless of the risk of exposure or travel histories.
+- Be alert for patients who have illness and a rash consistent with mpox, regardless of the risk of exposure or travel histories.

-- Be aware that people with close personal contact with monkeypox patients also could be at risk of infection.
+- Be aware that people with close personal contact with mpox patients also could be at risk of infection.

 - Take a combination of standard, contact, and droplet precautions in all settings when a patient presents with fever and vesicular/pustular rash.

-- Personal protective equipment should be donned before entering the room or making contact with a potential patient with monkeypox.
+- Personal protective equipment should be donned before entering the room or making contact with a potential patient with mpox.
 Minimize the number of personnel who are exposed.

-- If monkeypox is suspected, please consult with your local health department, and notify the hospital while enroute.
+- If mpox is suspected, please consult with your local health department, and notify the hospital while enroute.

 CDC's Monkeypox Situation Summary